fabaff/forbidden/README.md

 ---

+**Python Requests seems to be up to three times faster compared to PycURL, but PycURL is way more customizable.**

 **Remarks:**

+* average time to process around `6000` requests on `5` threads is around `7` minutes,
+* beware of `rate limiting` and other similar anti-bot protections, take some time before you run the script again on the same domain,
+* connection timeout is set to `60` seconds, and read/response timeout is set to `90` seconds,
+* `length` attribute in results includes only HTTP response body length,
+* testing `double headers` is locked to Python Requests because `cURL` does not support it,
+* testing `encodings` is locked to `curl` because Python Requests does not support it,
+* some web proxies might normalize URLs (e.g. when testing `encodings`),
+* some web proxies might modify HTTP requests or drop them entirely,
 * some websites might require a valid or very specific `User-Agent` HTTP request header,
-* beware of `rate limiting` and other similar protections, take some time before you run the script again on the same domain,
-* some web proxies might modify some HTTP requests (e.g. the ones in the `encoding` scope),
-* connection timeout is set to `90` seconds, and response timeout is set to `180` seconds,
-* average runtime for all tests on a single thread is `12` minutes; optimal no. of threads is `5`,
-* `length` attribute in results includes only HTTP response body length,
-* cross-site tracing (XST) is `no more` considered to be a vulnerability,
+* cross-site tracing (XST) is `no longer` considered to be a vulnerability.
-* both cURL and Python Requests `no longer support double headers` and there is no known bug to exploit it.

 **High priority plans:**

-* more path bypasses,
-* add option to wait/sleep between requests on a single thread,
-* scope tests to only allowed HTTP methods (fetched with HTTP OPTIONS method),
+* use brute forcing to find allowed HTTP methods if HTTP OPTIONS method is not allowed,
-* do not ignore URL parameters and fragments,
+* test HTTP cookies, `User-Agent` HTTP request header, CRLF, Log4j,
-* add option to ignore multiple texts.
+* add more path bypasses.

 **Low priority plans:**

-* Log4j support,
-* table output to make results more readable and take less space,
+* table output to make results more readable and take less screen space,
 * add option to test custom HTTP header-value pairs for a list of domains/subdomains.

 ## Table of Contents